cloudflare/cloudflare-docs/content/email-security/account-setup/sso/azure.md

 # Azure integration guide

-This tutorial will walk you through the steps for configuring a non-gallery enterprise application within Azure Active Directory to establish a SAML SSO connection with Area 1.
+This tutorial will walk you through the steps for configuring a non-gallery enterprise application within Azure Active Directory to establish a {{<glossary-tooltip term_id="SAML">}}SAML{{</glossary-tooltip>}} SSO connection with Area 1.

 ## 1. Azure Active Directory configuration